baumannsec/baumannsec.github.io/_posts/2025-11-16-Application Allowlisting.markdown

 Tools like:
 - certutil.exe
 - rundll32.exe
+- installutil.exe

-can run payloads, download files, decode base64, load DLLs, etc.
+can run payloads, download files, decode base64, load DLLs, intall/uninstall, etc.

 These tools are trusted, signed by Microsoft, and whitelisted by default.
 If an attacker gains initial access, they can bypass AV entirely by abusing what’s already on the system.